m-kovalsky/fabric_cat_tools/README.md

 >
 > **readonly** [bool](https://docs.python.org/3/library/stdtypes.html#bool)
 >
 >> Optional; Setting this to true uses a read only mode of TOM.
 Setting this to false enables read/write and saves any changes made to the semantic model.
+Default value: True.

 ## add_calculated_column
 #### Adds a calculated column to a table within a semantic model.